Lash-L/Lash-L.github.io/ender3_v2_neo/fine_tuning.md

 Once you have downloaded them, create a new machine profile settings in cura, then open each .3mf file one at a time in cura.
 It will add each profile.
 Then you can delete the machine profiles it created, and rename each profile.
 Use these instead of the default profiles. you will see a speed-up and better quality.

+## Modify your profiles for each filament brand you use!

+This was something I was unaware of for a long time.
+I would buy a bunch of random filament and use my settings as is, but my print quality would get significantly worse.

+For each brand and subtype of filament, you need to do a temp tower and retraction tower test!
+I have had fillaments(both pla+) have an optimal printing temperature difference of 10-15 degrees!

+Personally, I stick with one brand of fillament whenever possible to make my life easier - I use [eSun pla+](https://amzn.to/3vprQP3)

 ## Tramming your bed:
 1. Go to Prepare-> Bed Tramming -> Tramming Wizard